ropensci/rcites/README.md

 # rcites

-An R package to access information from the [Species+](https://speciesplus.net/) portal via the [Species+/CITES Checklist API](https://api.speciesplus.net/documentation/v1.html).
+An R package to access information from the [Speciesplus](https://speciesplus.net/) database via the [Species+/CITES Checklist API](https://api.speciesplus.net/documentation/v1.html).

 When citing please refer to the citation of the package as well as the release paper.